ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

 	After IIS manager configuration is complete, everything is ready for running the **PHP** example.

-## Step 5.
-Running your web site with the editors
+### Step 5.
+Run your website with the editors

-1. Add your web site in the IIS Manager.
+1. Add your website in the IIS Manager.

 	On the **Connections** panel right-click the **Sites** node in the tree, then click **Add Website**.